-Your galleries showcase your photos, and the status of your gallery dictates how it is visible to your customers.
-Let’s quickly go over the three possible states in which your gallery can exist, and how they affect the customer experience.
+Your galleries showcase your photos, and the status of your gallery dictates how it is visible to you and your customers.
+Let’s quickly go over the six possible states in which your gallery can exist, and how they affect the customer experience.

 When you first create a gallery, it exists in Draft status by default.
 This means your customers will not be able to see photos or products, or purchase AdvancePay credits.
-However, they will still be able to text the gallery access code to the PhotoDay short code 90738 to subscribe to future updates regarding their photos.
+However, they will still be able to text the access code to the PhotoDay shortcode 90738 to subscribe to future updates regarding their photos.

 If you opt to create and attach an AdvancePay credit sheet to your gallery, you can then set your gallery status to AdvancePay.
-This allows you to sell your customers pre-determined credit amounts and preview your products in the store when they text your gallery access code to 90738, or enter the code via the web.
+This allows you to sell your customers pre-determined credit amounts and preview your products in the store when they text your access code to 90738 or enter the code via the web.
 This will also opt your customers into any future updates regarding their photos.
-For those who opted in when your gallery was in Draft mode, they will receive an SMS letting them know they can now purchase AdvancePay credits.
+Those who opted in when your gallery was in Draft mode will receive an SMS letting them know they can now purchase AdvancePay credits.
 Learn more about AdvancePay here.

 At the very beginning of the job creation process, you will be prompted to enter the time zone in which your job will take place.
-This comes in handy in the event of you wishing to schedule your job to automatically publish at a specific time.
+This comes in handy when you wish to schedule your job to automatically publish at a specific time.
 By selecting the Publish Later option from the drop-down menu, you will be able to select the day on which you wish your gallery to be published, followed by the specific time of day.
 The time will automatically correspond to the job's selected time zone.
 Once the time and date have been selected, press the Schedule button to confirm the gallery schedule time.
-On the specified date, the gallery will automatically publish, and begin the auto-SMS series to your opted-in customers.
+On the specified date, the gallery will automatically publish and begin the auto-SMS series to your opted-in customers.
 If you'd like further insight into ideal publishing times for your galleries, we recommend reading this article here!